-The roles and responsibility of project manager to make sure that the customer is satisfied and the work scope is completed in a quality manner, using budget, and on time.
-The Project Manager has primary responsibility for providing leadership in planning, organizing and controlling the work effort to accomplish the project objectives.
+The roles and responsibility of project manager in construction is to make sure that the customer is satisfied and the work scope, project is completed in a quality manner, using budget and on time.
+The construction project manager has primary responsibility for providing leadership in planning, organizing and controlling the work effort to accomplish the construction project objectives.

 The different roles of project manager are as follows:

 - Motivational and personal development functions